ViditJain12/Veritas/README.md

 3. View the bias and fake news scores
 4. Read the article summary and key topics
 5. Expand the full article text if needed

-## Note

-This is a basic implementation for demonstration purposes.
-The bias and fake news detection algorithms are simplified and should not be used for critical decision-making.
-For production use, consider implementing more sophisticated machine learning models and additional verification methods.